 Children’s rights to freedom of expression, association and peaceful assembly should not be subjected to restrictions other than those that are lawful, necessary and proportionate.

-Children who express their views or engage in public protests on environmental degradation, climate change and climate-related projects may face threats, intimidation, harassment or other serious reprisals.
+Children who express their views or engage in protests on environmental degradation, climate change and climate-related projects may face threats, intimidation, harassment or other serious reprisals.
 States are required to protect the rights of environmental child rights defenders, including through the provision of a safe and empowering context for initiatives organized by children to defend human rights.
-States should undertake all appropriate measures to ensure that laws relating to defamation and libel are not abused by third parties to repress those children’s rights, including through adoption and implementation of laws to protect child rights defenders in accordance with international human rights standards, raise awareness against stigmatization of activities and provide effective remedies for violations of their rights to freedom of expression, peaceful assembly and association.
+States should take all appropriate measures to ensure that laws relating to defamation and libel are not abused by third parties to supress children’s rights, including through adoption and implementation of laws to protect child rights defenders in accordance with international human rights standards, raise awareness against stigmatization of activities and provide effective remedies for violations of their rights to freedom of expression, peaceful assembly and association.

-States should foster, recognize and support the positive contribution of children towards environmental sustainability and climate justice as an important means of civil and political engagement through which children can negotiate and advocate for the realization of their rights related to the environment, and hold States accountable.
+States should recognize and support the positive contribution of children towards environmental sustainability and climate justice as an important means of civil and political engagement through which children can negotiate and advocate for the realization of their rights related to the environment, and hold States accountable.

 K. Access to justice and remedies (art.
 4)